onfido/onfido-ios-sdk/README.md

 }
 ```

-- **Customize the issuing country and document type selection screen**
+- **Customize the issuing country and document type selection screen with pre-selected documents**

 You can also customize the screen to display only a limited list of document types, using the configuration function to specify the ones you want to show.